-Tetraploid banana plants often show premature senescence, leaf drop, fruit drop, short fruit shelf life, weak pseudostems and undesirable seed production (Shepherd 1987; Ude et al. 2002).
-The QDPI&F (now QDAF) has introduced several FHIA cultivars into Australia and, together with counterparts in NSW and the NT, evaluated them for agronomic performance and pest and disease (especially FocTR4) resistance in a range of environments.
+Tetraploid banana plants often show premature senescence, leaf drop, fruit drop, short fruit shelf life, weak pseudostems and undesirable seed production (Shepherd, 1987; Ude et al., 2002).
+The QDPIF (now QDAF) has introduced several FHIA cultivars into Australia and, together with counterparts in NSW and the NT, evaluated them for agronomic performance and pest and disease (especially FocTR4) resistance in a range of environments.
 The most successful of the sweet banana cultivars obtained to date have been FHIA-01 ('Goldfinger') and FHIA-18 ('Bananza') from the AAAB genome group.
-'Goldfinger' is resistant to Panama Disease, highly resistant to Black Sigatoka, tolerant to the burrowing nematode, is cold tolerant and does not lodge (PROMUSA 2016e).
-It also has good fruit quality and postharvest performance (Seberry & Harris 1998).
+'Goldfinger' is resistant to Panama Disease, highly resistant to Black Sigatoka, tolerant to the burrowing nematode, is cold tolerant and does not lodge (System Administrator et al., 2020).
+It also has good fruit quality and postharvest performance (Seberry and Harris, 1998).
+More information about FHIA-01 and FHIA-18 is available on the Musapedia website (System Administrator, 2020; System Administrator et al., 2020).

 Other major centres of banana breeding are located in France and Guadeloupe (Centre de Coopération Internationale en Recherche Agronomique pour le Développement Departements Productions Frutières et Horticoles - CIRAD-FLHOR); Nigeria and Uganda (International Institute of Tropical Agriculture); Cameroon (Centre de Recherches Régionales sur Bananier et Plantain - CARBAP) and Brazil (Empresa Brasiliera de pesquisa Agropecuaria - EMBRAPA).
-Because of the lack of effective strategies to control Panama Disease, the development of FocTR4-resistant cultivars has been the major priority in genetic improvement programs (Moore et al. 2001).
-Other priorities also relate to pest and disease resistance (Persley & DeLanghe 1986; Horry et al. 1997; Pillay & Tripathi 2007) but commercial attributes such as yield, water use efficiency, fruit dimensions, fruit flavour and ripening characteristics could also benefit from improvement (Pillay & Tripathi 2007; Heslop-Harrison & Schwarzacher 2007).
+Because of the lack of effective strategies to control Panama Disease, the development of FocTR4-resistant cultivars has been the major priority in genetic improvement programs (Moore et al., 2001).
+Other priorities also relate to pest and disease resistance (Persley and DeLanghe, 1986; Horry et al., 1997; Pillay and Tripathi, 2007) but commercial attributes such as yield, water use efficiency, fruit dimensions, fruit flavour and ripening characteristics could also benefit from improvement (Heslop-Harrison and Schwarzacher, 2007; Pillay and Tripathi, 2007).
 An extensive discussion of banana breeding can be found in Pillay and Tripathi (2007).

-A different approach to conventional breeding has been developed by CIRAD-FLHOR and CARBAP and involves the creation of tetraploids from desirable diploids through colchicine doubling; the tetraploids are then used in crosses with superior diploids to produce horticulturally desirable triploids (Hamill et al. 1992; Escalant et al. 2002).
+A different approach to conventional breeding was developed by CIRAD-FLHOR and CARBAP involving the creation of tetraploids from desirable diploids through colchicine doubling; the tetraploids are then used in crosses with superior diploids to produce horticulturally desirable triploids (Hamill et al., 1992; Escalant et al., 2002).

 Banana Streak Viruses (BSV) are currently a major constraint to Musa genetic improvement and mass propagation.
 Interspecific hybrids containing the B genome contain integrated sequences for Banana Streak Virus that are readily activated.
-While a number of promising hybrids have been produced, those containing a B genome have been found positive for the virus and hence cannot be distributed to growers (Escalant & Jain 2004).
+While a number of promising hybrids have been produced, those containing a B genome have been found positive for the virus and hence cannot be distributed to growers (Escalant and Jain, 2004).